SilenZcience/cat_win/DOCUMENTATION.md

 When defining multiple Replacements only the last one will be used.
 The Interpretation of the Replacement is dependent on the queried Literal or Pattern.
 This way regular Expressions can be substituted.
+Using the shortened Version r=X or r:X yields the same Result.

 ```console
 > catw test.txt "m:([a-z]{3})s" "replace=\\1\\1"